This is a sponsored post on behalf of Athens Foods. All opinions are my own.

 - 5 large basil leaves, chopped

-- 2 tbsp balsamic glaze, for drizzling
+- 2 tablespoon balsamic glaze, for drizzling

 - Allow your phyllo cups to defrost before adding your filling.